Ministry of Finance (Thailand): History

 Most of these features were retained during the Rattanakosin era.
-In 1855 King Mongkut signed the Bowring Treaty with the United Kingdom.
-The treaty exposed Siam to modern trade and international commerce; the king was forced to set customs duty rate at no more than three percent; the country was at a disadvantage, but international trade grew.
-Soon the king was forced to set up a Customs House (ศุลกสถาน) and the Royal Thai Mint to deal with new challenges.
+In 1855, King Mongkut signed the Bowring Treaty with the United Kingdom.
+The treaty exposed Siam to modern trade and international commerce; the king was compelled to set customs duty rates at no more than three percent; although the country was at a disadvantage, international trade grew, nonetheless.
+Soon, the king was forced to establish a Customs House (ศุลกสถาน) and the Royal Thai Mint to address new challenges.

-During the reign of King Chulalongkorn (Rama V), the ministry took its present shape.
+During the reign of King Chulalongkorn (Rama V), the ministry took its present form.
 The king issued a royal decree in 1875 consolidating all powers and agencies under one ministry with a more focused portfolio.
-He appointed one of his uncles, Prince Maha Mala Pamrabporapat as its first minister.
-The ministry finally came into its own in 1933 via the Civil Service Reform Act of 1933.
-The Royal Treasury Ministry was then changed to the Ministry of Finance which now consists of 10 departments and 14 state enterprises.
+He appointed one of his uncles, Prince Maha Mala, as the first Minister of Finance.
+The ministry formally came into its own in 1933 with the Civil Service Reform Act of 1933.
+The Royal Treasury Ministry was subsequently renamed to the Ministry of Finance, which now comprises 10 departments and 14 state-owned enterprises.

 The MOF played a key role in the COVID-19 pandemic in Thailand as it was responsible for disbursing aid to needy citizens.

 List of ministers

-This is a list of Ministers of Finance of Thailand:
+This is a list of ministers of finance of Thailand: